Seth Boyden

 Seth Boyden (November 17, 1788 – March 31, 1870) was an American inventor.
+Boyden perfected the process for making patent leather, created malleable iron, invented a nail-making machine, and built his own steamboat.
+He is also credited with having invented a cut off switch for steam engines and a method for producing zinc from ore.
+At the time of his death, he told friends that he had, even at that time, enough experiments on hand to last two whole lifetimes.

 Early life

 He was born in Foxboro, Massachusetts, on November 17, 1788, the son of Seth Boyden and Susannah Atherton.
 His father was a farmer and blacksmith.
 His younger brother was Uriah A. Boyden.
+His maternal ancestors had resided in Lancaster, Massachusetts, having been pioneer settlers to the area.
+He is a direct descendant of James Atherton, who arrived in Dorchester, Massachusetts, in the 1630s.
+The Atherton family ancestry originated from Lancashire, England.

 Career

 He worked as a watchmaker and moved to Newark, New Jersey.

-Boyden perfected the process for making patent leather, created malleable iron, invented a nail-making machine, and built his own steamboat.
-He is also credited with having invented a cut off switch for steam engines and a method for producing zinc from ore.
-At the time of his death, he told friends that he had, even at that time, enough experiments on hand to last two whole lifetimes.

 In 1818, Boyden received a piece of German manufactured high-gloss leather (said to be a German military cap front) from a local carriage manufacturer and used that to investigate the possibility of creating a version of leather in the United States that was treated in such a way that the material would be decidedly more dressy than work boots and similar leather goods, but retained its desirable qualities of protection and durability.
 To reverse engineer the European leather, Boyden set up a shed at the Malleable Cast Iron Foundry of Condit & Bowles at 25 Orange Street in Newark, New Jersey and ultimately discovered a way to produce his own patent leather.
 Using a formula that was based on a series of treatments using layers of linseed oil-based coats, the new shiny leather began commercial production on September 20, 1819.
 Boyden's efforts resulted in the production of glossy leather that quickly caught on as a complement for formal dress.
 Despite its name, Boyden never patented his process.